Margaret Mitchell’s Death: What Happened?

 Personal life

-Despite her brief marriage to Berrien K. Upshaw, it was her second husband, John R. Marsh, who stood by her side until the end.
+Mitchell was briefly married to one Berrien K. Upshaw.
+But their marriage could not last – Upshaw was a violent man when he drank, resulting in physical and emotional abuse.
+Instead, John R. Marsh, the best man at their wedding, would stand by her side until the end.
 Although she never had children, her legacy lives on through her writing.

 How did Margaret Mitchell die?

 Margaret Mitchell’s life came to a sudden and tragic end on August 16, 1949, in her native Atlanta, Georgia.
-She died as a result of injuries sustained in a traffic collision.
+She died from injuries sustained in a traffic collision.
 While crossing Peachtree Street, she was struck by a speeding car driven by a drunk driver.
-Mitchell’s untimely demise at the age of 48 shocked the literary community and her fans worldwide.

 Burial and funeral